 Dancing is from 7.30pm until 10.00pm.
 The season starts on the first Thursday in September and finishes on the third Thursday in the following July.
-Singles and couples of any age are very welcome.
+Singles and couples of any age and ability are very welcome.
 We also welcome dancers who are holidaying in the area.
 The charge for the whole evening is £1.50 per person and this includes tea and biscuits.

 The Group is well provided with callers from its own ranks, which ensures a wide variety of dances throughout the season.
 Nevertheless, other callers from within the area are also invited to call.
 There are also "mixed bunch" evenings, which are proving highly successful.
 All callers call a dance or two, but the evening really provides the opportunity for others within the Group to 'have a go' at calling.